In my high school days, I remember thinking that I would sooner end my life than let anyone find out that I was attracted to boys.

 A story about finding acceptance within a country football club offers a gay student hope that they too can find acceptance regardless of where they live.
 And even while homophobia is still entrenched in some pockets of Australia, including our laws, it’s also important to offer that message of hope.

 It’s important to know that a lot of homophobia comes from a place of ignorance rather than hatred.
-A lot of the time the fears we build up in our head about how will be received when we come up turn out to be unfounded, and many of us wish that we had come out much earlier in our lives than we did.
+A lot of the time the fears we build up in our head about how we’ll be received when we come out turn out to be unfounded, and many of us wish that we had come out much earlier in our lives than we did.

 In Australia today, not only do a majority of people now support marriage equality, but so too do a majority of Christians and Liberal voters.

 Last year, the AFL held its first-ever Pride Game, where the 50m line was painted in a rainbow.
 In country towns, ‘Pride Cups’ are being held by football clubs in places like Hamilton and Traralgon, sending a much-needed messages of acceptance and hope into regional areas.